 The Plumbing/Pipe Trades Foundation program is a full-time competency-based program.
 Students will have scheduled mandatory lectures and demonstration, after which they can work and learn at their own pace.
 Students with good work ethics, time management skills, and prior learning may be able to accelerate their completion.

-A student that successfully completes the program and is able to obtain an apprenticeship may be eligible for credits for Year 1 schooling of an apprentice.
+A student who successfully completes the program and is able to obtain an apprenticeship may be eligible for credits for Year 1 schooling of an apprentice.
 The main focus is on Year 1 apprentice competencies that are common to all of the piping trades.
 To achieve these competencies students will complete many hands-on projects exposing them to the different pipe trades specialties.

+Length: 25 weeks

 Starting: Bi-monthly

-Program Code(s): PLUMF
+Program Code(s): PLUMBF

-Admission Requirement(s):

-- Submit proof of "C" in English 11; or English 12, or EFP 12, or TPC 12; or ENGL 058; or ENGL 092 and ENGL 094; or ENGL 092 and ENGL 096; or ENGL 140; or ELD 092 and ELD 094; or ELD 097; or assessment: and - Submit proof of "C" in Apprenticeship and Workplace Math 11, or MATH 038; or assessment.
+- Submit proof of "C" in English 11, or ENGL 058; or assessment; and, - Submit proof of "C" in Apprenticeship and Workplace Math 11, or MATH 038; or assessment.

-Note: If a student does not have one of these preferred math requirements, the college will accept a "C" in Foundations of Math 11, or Pre-calculus 11, or Applications of Math 11, or Principles of Math 11, or MATH 073.
+Note: If a student does not have one of these preferred math requirements, the college will accept a "C" in Foundations of Math 11, or Pre-calculus 11, or Applications of Math 11, or Principles of Math 11, or MATH 073, or MATH 137.